dkeesey/tiptap-demo/memory-bank/activeContext.md

 - The editor requires three key components: editor, toolbar, and menus
 - Document persistence can be easily implemented with localStorage
 - The headless nature of TipTap allows for complete UI customization
+- Tailwind Typography plugin is essential for proper rich text styling
+- TipTap uses a component-based architecture with intuitive UI elements
+- Wordware uses TipTap specifically for collaborative editing of AI prompts
+- The editor's state can be queried to determine active formatting
+- Extensions can be configured with options to customize behavior

 ## Active Branches and Changes
 - Main branch: Initial implementation